Can I have iPlayer for Linux please?

 The BBC is set to launch a version of its popular streaming iPlayer catch-up service for Nintendo Wii owners in the UK today.
 The first games console release for iPlayer is being unveiled at a media conference in Cannes.
-It comes just over a month after Apple's iPhone and iPod Touch became the first mobile devices to get access …
+It comes just over a month after Apple's iPhone and iPod Touch became the first mobile devices to get …

 Can I have iPlayer for Linux please?